 The heart plays an important role in the body by pumping blood into the arteries, veins, and blood vessels to be transported through every muscle tissue and organ system so that they are doing their job correctly.
 From the central nervous system to the gut system all the way to the endocrine system, blood cells are being transported and moving throughout the body to make it functional.
-When unknown pathogens or stressors start to enter the body, it can cause major disruption to the body through chronic illnesses and symptoms that can cause the body to be dysfunctional.
+When unknown pathogens or stressors start to enter the body, it can cause a major disruption to the body through chronic illnesses and symptoms that can cause the body to be dysfunctional.
 In this 2 part series, we will be taking a look at diagnosis concepts for cardiovascular disease.
 In part 2, we will continue to discuss the diagnosis concepts for cardiovascular disease and be taking a look at the risk factors that cause cardiovascular disease.
 By referring patients to qualified and skilled providers who specialized in cardiovascular services.
 To that end, and when appropriate, we advise our patients to refer to our associated medical providers based on their examination.
 We find that education is the key to asking valuable questions to our providers.
 Dr. Alex Jimenez DC provides this information as an educational service only.
 Disclaimer

 Can my insurance cover it?
 Yes, in case you are uncertain here is the link to all the insurance providers we cover.
 If you have any questions, please call Dr. Jimenez at 915-850-0900.